syncfusion-content/javascript-docs/js/api/ejDateTimePicker.md

-Sets the jQuery validation error message in datetimepicker.
+Sets the jQuery validation error message in DateTimePicker.